 Centrifugal vs Positive Displacement Pump: Cavitation

 Due to the presence of entrapped gases, centrifugal pumps are more susceptible to cavitation as compared to positive displacement pumps.
-Also, during low flow operation, centrifugal pumps are more prone to overheating.
+Also, during low-flow operation, centrifugal pumps are more prone to overheating.

 Centrifugal vs Positive Displacement Pump: Series and parallel operation

 In parallel operation of two or more pumps to increase the flow.
-Normally, positive displacement (PD) pumps in parallel will provide larger flows as compared to centrifugal pumps as PD pumps will inherently compensate for the higher system pressure and in case of centrifugal pumps due to frictional losses the combined flow is not doubled.
+Normally, positive displacement (PD) pumps in parallel will provide larger flows as compared to centrifugal pumps as PD pumps will inherently compensate for the higher system pressure, and in the case of centrifugal pumps due to frictional losses the combined flow is not doubled.

-For series operation in centrifugal pumps, the head created by each pump is added.
+For series operations in centrifugal pumps, the head created by each pump is added.
 But for PD pumps in series operation, no advantage is obtained and hence, PD pumps are not run in series.